Naming a Boat - Great Tips for a Great Name

 Turn The Page – “I named my boat this since this is my favorite song (Bob Seger) but also I saw myself turning the page to a less stressful life, working part time instead of full time, and nearing retirement.”

-To celebrate your boat’s new name, you’ll want to adorn her with accessories bearing her namesake as well as protect her from damage.
+Pop a bottle of champagne!
+It's time to celebrate your boat’s new name.
+You’ll want to adorn her with accessories bearing her namesake as well as protect her from damage.

 Protect your new investment with our fender collection, trusted by boaters everywhere.
 Our boat fenders are made with the marine-grade vinyl that stands up to the harsh marine elements.
 Designed to safeguard your boat from taking on any damage from other boats and docks, we have the right fender for your new boat.